Everything you need to know about the Petya, er, NotPetya nasty trashing PCs worldwide

 - One way to gain admin access is to use the NSA exploits.
 Another way is to trick a user logged in as an admin or domain admin into running a booby-trapped email attachment that installs and runs the malware with high privileges.
 Another way is to feed a malicious software update to an application suite running as admin or domain admin, which starts running the malware on the corporate network again with high privileges.
 It is understood NotPetya got into corporate networks as an admin via a hijacked software update for a Ukrainian tax software tool, and via phishing emails.

-- With admin access, the software nasty can not only lift credentials out of the RAM to access other internal systems, it can rewrite the local workstation's hard drive's MBR so that only it starts up when the machine reboots, rather than Windows, allowing it to display the ransom note; it can also encrypt the filesystem tables and files on the drive.
+- With admin access, the software nasty can not only lift credentials out of the RAM to access other internal systems, it can rewrite the local workstation's hard drive's MBR so that only the malware starts up when the machine reboots, rather than Windows, allowing it to display the ransom note and demand an unlock key; it can also encrypt the NTFS filesystem tables and files on the drive.
 NotPetya uses AES-128 to scramble people's data.

-Needless to say, don't pay the ransom – there's no way to get the keys to restore your documents.
+- Needless to say, don't pay the ransom – there's no way to get the necessary keys to restore your documents.
+It appears the malware doesn't provide enough information to the extortionists for them to generate a correct unlock key, so it would be impossible to obtain a working decryption key from the crims.
+And the means to contact the miscreants after paying the money is now shut off, so you're out of luck regardless.

 - Not only should you patch your computers to stop the SMB exploits, disable SMBv1 for good measure, and block outside access to ports 137, 138, 139 and 445, you must follow best practices and not allow local administrators carte blanche over the network – and tightly limit access to domain admins.
 You'd be surprised how many outfits are too loose with their admin controls.

-- The precise affected versions of Windows isn't yet known, but we're told Windows 10's Credentials Guard spots NotPetya's password extraction from memory.
+- The precise affected versions of Windows aren't yet known, but we're told Windows 10's Credentials Guard thwarts NotPetya's password extraction from memory.

 - Creating the read-only file C:\Windows\perfc.dat on your computer prevents the file-scrambling part of NotPetya running, but doesn't stop it spreading on the network.
 Note, the software is designed to spread internally for less than an hour and then kicks in; it doesn't attempt to spread externally across the internet like WannaCry did.